lamir-workshop/lamir_hackathon/docs/_build/html/_sources/intro.md

 Desired outcomes
 ----------------

-The content of the ISMIR 2021 tutorial has been organised in the form of an online book which we hope will remain a useful resource for the ISMIR community beyond the ISMIR 2021 conference.
-By participating in the tutorial directly, or following the material offline, we strive for everyone to come away with the following:
+The content of the LAMIR 2024 Hackathon has been organised in the form of an online book which we hope will remain a useful resource for the LAMIR community beyond the LAMIR 2024 conference.
+By participating in the Hackathon directly, or following the material offline, we strive for everyone to come away with the following:

+* A high-level understanding of adapting deep learning models for music tasks in culturally diverse settings, focusing on meter tacking and source separation for Latin American music genres.
+* Insights into the challenges and opportunities of applying MIR techniques to non-Western music, highlighting the importance of adapting models with minimal data.
+* Knowledge of practical strategies like transfer learning, data augmentation, and fine-tuning, and their impact on model adaptability and performance.
+* Familiarity with using existing datasets to address specific MIR tasks in music traditions that are often overlooked by mainstream research.

+Through hands-on coding sessions, participants will get practical experience with:
+* Loading and processing datasets that include rhythmic instruments from Latin American traditions.
+* Generating artificial mixtures from solo tracks and using these mixtures for training models.
+* Adapting beat and downbeat tracking models using small annotated datasets and evaluating the models' performance.
+* Exploring the capabilities of different model configurations, including deep learning-based TCNs and simpler statistical models, for musical analysis.

 * A high-level understanding of the tasks of tempo, beat, and downbeat estimation as demonstrated through diverse sound examples.